calenwu/webshop/README.md

 In `settings` do not forget to change the database settings.
 The only 2 other important things in the settings are the `BASE_URL` setting and the `EMAIL` settings.

 ## To do's (important)
 Fix credit coupons: if 2 people check out at the same time with the same credit coupon.
 The coupon will go into negative balance.
-Unfortunately I dont know how to solve that problem.

 ## Features to add
 * Global coupon: coupon which is added automatically.